CtrlK

 Specificity

-Lists multiple specific concrete actions: detecting abnormal access patterns, analyzing CloudTrail Data Events/GCS audit logs/Azure Storage Analytics, identifying after-hours bulk downloads, access from new IP addresses, unusual API calls (GetObject spikes), and potential data exfiltration using statistical baselines and time-series anomaly detection.
+Lists multiple concrete actions such as 'Detect abnormal access patterns', 'analyzing CloudTrail Data Events, GCS audit logs, and Azure Storage Analytics', and 'Identifies after-hours bulk downloads, access from new IP addresses, unusual API calls (GetObject spikes), and potential data exfiltration', matching the multiple-specific-actions anchor.

 3 / 3